Wanderlust has been traveling for work, pleasure, and just for travel’s sake to 49 countries and 33 states in the U.S.

 Nestled between the North and South Forks of Long Island, Shelter Island is a charming summer retreat for sophisticated New Yorkers and tourists.
 Surrounded by azure Gardiner's Bay, Shelter Island Sound and Peconic Bays, Shelter Island with its calm and clear water is the perfect destination for swimming, sailing and windsurfing.
 And its 25 miles of coastline with half a dozen beaches is one of the best places in the tri-state area to look for shells.
 Crescent Beach (Louis’ Beach to the locals) is probably the most popular beach on the island, thanks to its proximity to the trendy Sunset Beach hotel, and the breathtaking sunsets you can watch from there.
 Walk down the beach, away from the party people, and you will find plenty of translucent orange and yellow Jingle shells (another name Mermaid’s Toenails), large spindles, snails and scallops.
 Shelter Island is reachable only by ferry from both Greenport and North Haven, north of Sag Harbor.

 Point Roberts, Washington

-Located 22 miles south of downtown Vancouver British Columbia, Point Roberts is a very little known unique American city.
-It is an exclave of the USA and can be reached from the rest of the Unites States only by traveling though Canada or crossing Boundary Bay.
+Located 22 miles south of downtown Vancouver British Columbia, Point Roberts is a very little-known unique American city.
+It is an exclave of the USA and can be reached from the rest of the United States only by traveling through Canada or crossing Boundary Bay.
 Point Roberts is very distinctive by not only its geopolitical oddity, but also by its amazing pure nature, crystal clear water, breathtaking landscapes and wealth of sea life.
-With the right tides the swimming is perfect.
-At low tide the beach is full of star fish, crabs, sand dollars and other sea wonders of British Columbia sea life.
+With the right tides, the swimming is perfect.
+At low tide, the beach is full of starfish, crabs, sand dollars and other sea wonders of British Columbia sea life.
 The Lily Point Beach is perfect to gather oysters and clams.